 Welcome to Blazing Hyphens (Makafim Lohatim), a blog whose name sounds better in Hebrew (even more so than in Yiddish!).
 This blog is a rather random assortment of quirks, ponders (is that a valid noun?) and observations I make.
 Since language is my main passion, most of the posts revolve around the meaningless parts of linguistics.
 I also write meaningful squibs (sometimes with more-than-just-google research!) which I post at Dagesh Kal, the Israeli answer to Language Log.
 In addition, I overuse parentheses.

 My short bio: Yuval Pinter (b.
 1984) is a Research Engineer at Yahoo Labs.
-Yuval graduated from the Adi Lautman Interdisciplinary Program for Outstanding Students at Tel Aviv University.
-After completing a BSc. in Mathematics and Computer Science, he is culminating his MA studies in Linguistics.
+Yuval graduated from the Adi Lautman Interdisciplinary Program for Outstanding Students at Tel Aviv University with a BSc. in Mathematics and Computer Science and an MA in Linguistics.
 Happily married to Moran, father of Inbal, and owning Kesem.

 Posts written in English: